Ravenlash/Food-Fantasy-Bar-Menu-Generators/README.md

 I have taken one (1) programming class ever and these programs are primarily made for myself, so this is far from efficient or professional.
 I don't know how to use this site.
 I don't know what the hell I'm doing.

 I don't think you can run programs on github.
 You gotta download something like dev-c++, put the code in there, and then compile & run it.

+Click the wiki tab to see the best menus found so far.